 Karen DeMasco has been busy.
 The executive pastry chef for MICHELIN Plate abcV also helms Bakery by abc, which turns out treats for delivery or pickup in New York.
-Her pistachio babka with bergamot glaze—rich, dense, hefty to the touch but light on the tongue—is ideal for Easter brunch, or any weekend morning.
+Her pistachio babka with bergamot glaze—rich, dense, hefty to the touch but light on the tongue—is ideal for brunch (or any time you need a cooking project).
 The recipe isn't an easy one, but give it a try—or order directly from ABCv ($22, order 48h in advance).

 "We opened bakery by abc right when bergamot oranges were coming in to season, and they're one of my favorites," DeMasco says.
 "Citrus and pistachios go so nicely together and are a different combination than you see in a classic babka, so I tested it out, and it turned out to be so delicious!
 The great thing about the babka is that there are infinite possibilities of flavors, and I look forward to changing them seasonally."

 Makes 2 (8 1/2-x 4 1/2-inch loaf pans)

 1 tablespoon kosher salt